I design 0→1 products for complex workflows, from early strategy to shipped experience.

 thinkorswim Web platform

-Reducing Complexity in the Trader Experience
+Reducing Complexity in the Trading Pathway for High-Volume Traders

 TD Ameritrade · Product Design